ringnetwork/docs/CONTRIBUTING.md

 When you are starting to contribute to Ring Network, we really would appreciate if you come by the gitter chat channels.

-In case of problems with trying out Ring Network, before starting to contribute, there's the [Support chat](https://gitter.im/ringnetwork_community/support).
+In case of problems with trying out Ring Network, before starting to contribute, there's the [Support chat](https://gitter.im/rng-core/support).
 Write there about what you've done, what you want to do, and maybe paste logs through a text paste webservice.

-* Please [join the Ring Network Lobby](https://gitter.im/ringnetwork_community/Lobby) to get a feeling for the community.
+* Please [join the Ring Network Lobby](https://gitter.im/rng-core/Lobby) to get a feeling for the community.
-* And [see the developers chat](https://gitter.im/ringnetwork_community/dev) if you have questions about source code files.
+* And [see the developers chat](https://gitter.im/rng-core/dev) if you have questions about source code files.
   If you explain what you're looking at and what you want to do, we'll try to help you along the way.
 * Also see `docs/*.md` and the folder structure explanations, and [the wiki](https://github.com/ringnetwork/docs/wiki).
-* Further information and discussions are in the [Forum](https://forum.ringnetwork.org/), the [mailing list](https://lists.launchpad.net/ringnetwork/) and news channels like the [@ringnetwork](https://twitter.com/ringnetwork).
+* Further information and discussions are in news channels like the [@ringnetwork](https://twitter.com/ringnetwork).

 # Pull-Request Title Prefix